serdarcevher/iyelik.js/README.md

 - mutation exceptions list is missing (probably lots of) words,
 - some phrases are already known to be not handled properly (such as "havuç çorbası", "semizotu", "karın") thus the algorithm requires more tinkering.

+## TODO
+- handling edge cases
+- writing unit tests

+If you would like to contribute feel free to submit a pull request.